MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitassignacxrequestpreprocesscallback.md

 ### -param DriverContext

 The driver context defined by the ACXCONTEXT object.
-(DocsTeam - need link to ACX Object Summary topic).
+For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param RequestType

 An [ACX_REQUEST_TYPE enum]()  that defines different request types, such as AcxRequestTypeAny  or AcxRequestTypeEvent.
-DOCS TEAM - Add link to enum in AcxRequest header.
+DocsTeam - Add link to enum in AcxRequest header.

 ### -param Set